-Unit 1: Introducing performance styles
+Unit 1: Introducing performance styles and contemporary drama practices

-In this unit students study three or more performance styles from a range of social, historical and cultural contexts.
-They examine drama traditions of ritual and storytelling to devise performances that go beyond re-creation and/or representation of real life as it is lived.
+In this unit students study three or more performance styles from a range of social, historical, contemporary and cultural contexts.
+They examine the traditions of storytelling and devise performances telling stories that go beyond representations of reality.

-This unit focuses on creating, presenting and analysing a devised solo and/or ensemble performance that includes real or imagined characters and is based on stimulus material that reflects personal, cultural and/or community experiences and stories.
-This unit also involves analysis of a student's own performance work and a work by professional drama performers.
+This unit focuses on creating, presenting and analysing a devised solo and/or ensemble performance that includes real and/or imagined characters and is based on stimulus material that reflects personal, cultural and/or community experiences and stories.
+Such stimulus material could include Aboriginal and Torres Strait Islander Peoples' stories, perspectives or experiences.
+This unit also involves analysis of a student's own devised work, and the analysis of work by professional drama practitioners and performers.

 - 1. Creating a devised performance

 - 2. Presenting a devised performance

 - 3. Analysing a devised performance

-- 4. Analysing a professional drama performance
+- 4. Analysing and evaluating a professional drama performance